vensder/memory-card-game/README.md

 Sounds sources:
 * https://freesound.org

-Images edited using Gimp:
+The images edited using Gimp:
 * https://www.gimp.org

-Sounds edited and converted using Audacity:
+The sounds edited and converted using Audacity:
 * https://www.audacityteam.org